 Please note that your enrollment into this pre-law preparatory program is not an automatic admission to the University of Houston Law Center (“UHLC”) but rather access to resources, educational and networking opportunities, and advisement focused on helping you prepare for law school and the law school admission process.
 You will still need to take the LSAT and apply to your law school of choice through the traditional admission process.

-The registration period for the Summer 2022 cycle opens October 15.
-The deadline for all registrations and supplemental materials is Jan 15, 2022.
+The registration period for the Summer 2023 cycle opens October 1.
+The deadline for all registrations and supplemental materials is Jan 15, 2023.
 Any registrations submitted after Jan 15 will be accepted on a space-availability basis.
-Please complete the Program’s registration form and submit your payment and the following materials via the links you will receive in your email.
+Please complete the Program’s registration form and the following materials via the links you will receive in your email for acceptance consideration.
 Please be sure to check your spam folder if you do not receive a link within 24 hours.